 I kicked up the coconut flavor by using cream of coconut and coconut milk.
 I also used vanilla extract because vanilla extract is so expensive I feel rich using it sometimes.
 Kidding (sorta), vanilla extract actually enhances the flavor.

-The flour is alternated with the coconut cream and milk.
-The batter is mixed for a few seconds, then you fold in some sweetened coconut flakes.
+I then alternated the dry ingredients with the coconut cream and milk.
+I mixed the batter for a few seconds, then folded in some sweetened coconut flakes.

 The cake is then baked.
 I usually clean my DefCon 4 kitchen while I wait, then I make the guava filling.

 How do you make a guava filling for this cake?